Dementia Diagnosis

 • Medication sensitivity concerns (e.g., neuroleptic reactions)

-• Need for advanced assessment (e.g., biomarker testing, neuropsychology, detailed neuroimaging interpretation, detailed behavioural assessment, genetic counselling) if diagnostic uncertainty persists or there is suspicion of subtypes
+• Need for advanced assessment (e.g., biomarker testing, neuropsychology, detailed neuroimaging interpretation, detailed behavioural assessment, genetic counselling) if uncertainty persists or there is suspicion of subtypes.

 Once a diagnosis of dementia is made, it is important that the diagnosis is communicated to the person living with dementia (PLWD) and care partner(s) by the assessing primary care clinician or a healthcare practitioner on the PLWD care team.

-Prior to initiating disclosure, ask the PLWD if they would like a care partner present during the process.
+Ask the PLWD if they would like a care partner to be with them during the appointment.
 This may include a family member, spouse, friend, neighbour, community member, religious personnel, substitute decision maker or power of attorney (POA).
-If the PLWD does not have a care partner or does not wish to have a care partner present, consider arranging for an allied health professional (e.g. social worker, nurse practitioner, case manager) to be present for disclosure appointments1
+If the PLWD does not have a care partner or does not want to have a care partner present, consider arranging for an allied health professional (e.g. social worker, nurse practitioner, case manager) to be present.

-Prior to initiating the disclosure process, identify any language needs of the PLWD and care partner(s) and if necessary, arrange a professional interpreter, interpretation tool(s) and/or other supports for hearing/language needs to ensure comfortability throughout disclosure.
+Identify any language needs of the PLWD and care partner(s) and if necessary, arrange a professional interpreter, interpretation tool(s) and/or other supports for hearing/language needs to ensure comfort and understanding during the disclosure appointment.

 • During the disclosure process, it is important for the PLWD and care partner (s) to engage with someone they trust.
-When possible, take time to build a relationship prior to the disclosure process occurring.
+Whenever possible, take time to build a relationship prior to the disclosure process.

 • Be mindful of dynamics between care partner(s) and PLWD and use clinical judgement to determine if the inclusion of the care partner(s) is in the best interest of the PLWD.
-If necessary, based on this judgement, arrange for an allied health practitioner or other relevant support (e.g. Office of the Public Guardian and Trustee) to support the PLWD through the disclosure process.
+If necessary, based on this judgement, arrange for an allied health practitioner or other relevant support throughout the disclosure process.

 • It is important to tailor the disclosure process to the PLWD and care partner(s).
 Consider providing culturally relevant resources to PLWD and care partners.
 See Alzheimer Society of Canada’s list of culturally specific resources for more information.